Anti-ballistic missile: Brief use of Safeguard in 1975/1976

-The U.S. Safeguard system, which utilized the nuclear-tipped LIM-49A Spartan and Sprint missiles, in the short operational period of 1975/1976, was the second counter-ICBMs system in the world.
+The US Safeguard system, which utilized the nuclear-tipped LIM-49A Spartan and Sprint missiles, in the short operational period of 1975/1976, was the second counter-ICBMs system in the world.
 Safeguard protected only the main fields of US ICBMs from attack, theoretically ensuring that an attack could be responded to with a US launch, enforcing the mutually assured destruction principle.

 SDI experiments in the 1980s

 The Reagan-era Strategic Defense Initiative (often referred to as "Star Wars"), along with research into various energy-beam weaponry, brought new interest in the area of ABM technologies.

 SDI was an extremely ambitious program to provide a total shield against a massive Soviet ICBM attack.
 The initial concept envisioned large sophisticated orbiting laser battle stations, space-based relay mirrors, and nuclear-pumped X-ray laser satellites.
 Later research indicated that some planned technologies such as X-ray lasers were not feasible with then-current technology.
 As research continued, SDI evolved through various concepts as designers struggled with the difficulty of such a large complex defense system.
 SDI remained a research program and was never deployed.
 Several post-SDI technologies are used by the present Missile Defense Agency (MDA).

 Lasers originally developed for the SDI plan are in use for astronomical observations.
 Used to ionize gas in the upper atmosphere, they provide telescope operators with a target to calibrate their instruments.